A Hen in the Wind

 A Hen in the Wind (風の中の牝鶏, Kaze no naka no mendori) is a 1948 Japanese drama film directed by Yasujirō Ozu, starring Kinuyo Tanaka and Shūji Sano.
+It was written by Ozu and Ryosuke Saito.

 Plot

 The film is set in immediate postwar Japan, Tokyo.
-Tokiko (Kinuyo Tanaka), a twenty-nine-year-old mother of a young boy of four, is waiting for her husband's repatriation from World War II.
-In postwar Tokyo prices are escalating and the mother rents a room in a working-class industrial district, making ends meet through dressmaking.
-She is supported by a long-time friend and former workmate Akiko (Chieko Murata).
+Tokiko Amamiya, a twenty-nine-year-old mother of a young boy of four, is waiting for her husband's repatriation from World War II.
+Prices are escalating, and Tokiko is renting a room in a working-class industrial district of Tokyo, making ends meet through dressmaking while selling her belongings on the side.
+She is supported by her long-time friend and former workmate Akiko.
+Orie, a local woman of leisure with ties to the sex trade, buys Tokiko's kimono and repeatedly tries to interest Tokiko in selling herself, but she has always refused.

-One day, Tokiko's son little Hiroshi falls ill and needs to be hospitalized.
-Although Hiroshi subsequently recovers, the high hospital bills force Tokiko to commit one desperate act: she decides to prostitute herself for a night at an out-of-the-way establishment.
-When Akiko finds out about this she chides Tokiko for being stupid, and Tokiko begins to feel shame and folly even though she explains she has no other choice.
+One day, Tokiko's son Hiroshi falls ill with colitis and needs to be hospitalized.
+Although Hiroshi subsequently recovers, the high hospital bills force Tokiko into desperation, and she decides to talk to Orie and prostitute herself for a night at a place far out of town.
+When Akiko finds out about this, she chides Tokiko, and Tokiko begins to feel shame even as she explains she has no other choice.

-The husband, Shuichi Amamiya (Shūji Sano), finally returns from the war belatedly and the couple is blissfully reunited.
+Her husband Shuichi finally returns from the war belatedly and the couple is blissfully reunited.
 However, the conversation turns to Hiroshi's recent illness and Tokiko, finding it impossible to lie, comes clean with her husband over what she has done.
 Shuichi flies into a rage and is totally unable to concentrate on his job for the next few days.
-Thoughts about his wife's "misdeed" obsess him and he finds out from her exactly where the establishment is.
-Then he makes a secret visit to the place one afternoon, only to find another young, 21-year-old prostitute about to service him there.
-From her he realizes that her resort to prostitution is out of desperation: her father is unable to work and her younger brother is in school.
-Shuichi resolves to find her a proper job at his workplace.
+Thoughts about his wife's "misdeed" obsess him and he finds out from her exactly where the establishment is, though when she goes silent rather than answer his questions about the other man, he assaults and then rapes her.